Sales development: Connecting with the buyer

 Once an SDR gathers enough information to meet the criteria in the SQL definition, and the lead agrees to take the next step in the sales process, an SDR will schedule the next meeting between the lead and a salesperson and hand ownership off to that salesperson, who then conducts the rest of the sales process.

+Sales development conceptual framework

+The below framework presents the main themes and concerns highlighted in the literature, commonly considered by B2B companies when establishing or using sales development.